Skip to content

 Returns

-list[Structure] List of structures from all XYZ files in the directory.
+list[Structure] List of structures from all XYZ files in the directory, in the order determined by sort.

 Raises